Grant Information

 • Homeless self-sufficiency

-• Animal rescue/shelters & trap/neuter/release programs
+• Animal rescue/shelters and sanctuaries

 • Adaptive sport organizations